iterative/dvc.org/static/docs/commands-reference/pull.md

   surfaces behavior from the `dvc checkout` command because `dvc pull` in effect performs a _checkout_ after downloading files.

-- `-R`, `--recursive` - `targets` values is expected to be a directory path.
+- `-R`, `--recursive` - `targets` is expected to contain directory path(s).
-  Determines the files to download by searching the named directory and its subdirectories for DVC-files to download data for.
-Along with providing a `target`, or `target` along with `--with-deps` it is yet another way to cut the scope of DVC-files to download.
+  Determines the files to download by searching each target directory and its subdirectories for DVC-files to inspect.
+Along with providing a `target`, or `target` and `--with-deps`, this is another way to limit the scope of DVC-files to download.

 - `-j JOBS`, `--jobs JOBS` - specifies number of jobs to run simultaneously while downloading files from the remote cache.
 The effect is to control the